abby-chung/tv-tracker/README.md

 2. Click **New Project**.
 Pick any name and a database password (save the password somewhere safe, though you won't need it day-to-day).
 3. Once the project finishes setting up (~2 minutes), go to **Settings → API Keys** in the left sidebar.
 4. Copy the **Project URL** (also in Settings → API) and the **Publishable key** (`sb_publishable_...`) — if you don't see one yet, click **Create new API keys** to generate it.
 You'll paste both in step 3 below.
 This app never needs the **Secret key** — that one stays out of the codebase entirely.
 5. Go to **SQL Editor** in the left sidebar, click **New query**, open the file `supabase/schema.sql` from this project, paste its entire contents in, and click **Run**.
-This creates the two tables the app needs *and* turns on Row Level Security with policies that restrict every row to its owner — you can double check this worked by going to **Table Editor** and confirming both tables show RLS as enabled.
+This creates all the tables the app needs (library items, watched episodes, lists, list items) *and* turns on Row Level Security with policies that restrict every row to its owner — you can double check this worked by going to **Table Editor** and confirming all tables show RLS as enabled.
 6. Go to **Authentication → Providers** and make sure **Email** is enabled (it is by default).
 Also go to **Authentication → URL Configuration** and add your site's URL once you know it (see deployment step below) so login links work correctly.

 ### 3. Add your keys to the app